-- (a) The Company's performance relative to its general goals and objectives. - (b) The Company's performance relative to the mining industry as a whole and its peer group in particular.
-This peer group is determined by the Board from time to time on the basis of the size, scope and complexity of the other firms' businesses and operations compared to those of the Company, with regard to factors including the relative stage of development, production levels, past exploration and development success, revenue levels, total assets, free cash flow and capital expenditures.
-Companies in this peer group (the "Company's Peer Group") include:
+- (a) The Company's performance relative to its general goals and objectives. - (b) The Company's performance relative to the mining industry as a whole, which, the Board, from time to time, determines on the basis of the size, scope and complexity of the other firms' businesses and operations compared to those of the Company, with regard to factors including the relative stage of development, production levels, past exploration and development success, revenue levels, total assets, free cash flow and capital expenditures. - (c) The relative competitiveness of the Company's compensation program when compared with the similar companies in the same industry. - (d) The Company's share price and market capitalization. - (e) Developments in, and the stability of, the financial markets more generally.